 - 4. Snug the horizontal tangent screw.
-Do not over tighten. - 5.
-Look through the eyepiece and move the telescope vertically until the target is in view. - 6.
+Do not over tighten. - Look through the eyepiece and move the telescope vertically until the target is in view. - 6.
 Snug the vertical tangent screw.
-Do not over tighten. - Rotate the focusing ring to bring the target into sharp focus on the eyepiece crosshairs. - While looking through the telescope, use the horizontal and vertical tangent screws to sight the telescope crosshairs on the center of the target. - Press either MSR1 or MSR2 to take measurement.
-MSR1 is for measurements to a reflector (prism), MSR2 is for reflectorless measurements.
-MSR2 is used most of the time.
+Do not over tighten. - 7.
+Rotate the focusing ring to bring the target into sharp focus on the eyepiece crosshairs. - While looking through the telescope, use the horizontal and vertical tangent screws to sight the telescope crosshairs on the center of the target. - Press either MSR1 or MSR2 to take a measurement.
 When X, Y, Z coordinates are displayed on BMS Screen 4/4, press the REC/ENT key.
 The Record PT screen is displayed.
-Using the scroll up key, scroll up to the PT line and enter a number for the new point, (two digits for Control Points, three digits for Monitoring Points) and press REC/ENT.
-Unless as zero, and press REC/ENT.
-The cursor will move to the CD line.
-Leave it blank and press REC/ENT.
-The point has been recorded in the memory of the total station and you are returned to the BMS to measure the next point.
-Repeat steps of the BMS to measure the next point.
-Repeat steps if through 9 for each additional Control and Monitoring Point.
+Using the scroll up key, acroll up to the PT line and enter a number for the new point, (two digits for Control Points, three digits for Monitoring Points) and press REC/ENT.
+Leave the Height of Target (HT: 0.00) as zero, and press REC/ENT.
+The point has been recorded in the memory of the total station and you are refurned to the BMS to measure the next point.
+The indication that the point has been recorded is that the values for X:, Y:, and Z: are blank in Screen 4/4 of the BMS.
+Repeat steps 1 through 9 for each additional Control and Monitoring Point.